SolidFund/Solid-Fund-smart-contracts/README.md

 ### Architecture

 The user interacts with the contract by using a front-end.
 Optionally, they can use the verified contract directly.
 The campaign's goals are obtained from an aggregator that is a service that gets some products from validated markets.
-The final solution involves Chainlink Automation but it's not supported yet ([Read Chainlink automation section](#chainlink-automation)).
-Meanwhile, we're using OpenZeppelin Defender with an autotask executed by a relayer (the autotask code is [here](automation/index.js))
+We're using OpenZeppelin Defender with an autotask executed by a relayer (the autotask code is [here](automation/index.js))

 ![design](docs/images/design.png)